CaliFOSS/hotel-reservation/README.md

 ## Description
 The Hotel reservation site is a Spring boot application designed to allow users to find and book hotel rooms.
-We also partnered with a package deals site and have provided an API for them communicate.
-The site uses and MVC and Entity frameworks.
+We also partnered with a package deals site and have provided an API for them to communicate too.
+The site uses an MVC and Entity frameworks.

 ## Whats in the Repo